 Radiation therapy for Wilms tumour

-Radiation therapy uses high-energy rays or particles to destroy cancer cells.
-It is sometimes used to treat Wilms tumour.
-The healthcare team will consider your child’s personal needs to plan the type and amount of radiation, and when and how it is given.
-Your child may also receive other treatments.
+Radiation therapy is sometimes used to treat Wilms tumour.
+The healthcare team will use what they know about the cancer and about your childʼs health to plan the type and amount of radiation and when and how it is given.

 • destroy cancer cells left behind after surgery and chemotherapy to reduce the risk that the cancer will come back (recur) (called adjuvant therapy)